 Employment income is subject to tax withholding under the Pay as You Earn (PAYE) system.
 Employers are required to register and tax from employment income and pay such tax over to the tax authority on or before the 15th of month following that of the payroll.

 There is the risk that the presence of employees in Botswana may create a permanent establishment for the employer, but this would be dependent on the type of services performed and the level of authority the employee has.

 Botswana imposes value-added tax (VAT), which is borne by the end-user.
 VAT registered businesses making taxable supplies do not bear the final cost of VAT.
 Such businesses charge VAT on the supplies that they make (output VAT) and recover VAT on purchases made and utilised in making taxable supplied (input VAT).
-VAT is levied at the rate of 12% on most goods and services and zero percent on certain specified goods and services e.g. exports.
+VAT is levied at the rate of 12 percent on most goods and services and zero percent on certain specified goods and services e.g. exports.
 Certain specified goods and services are exempt from VAT.
 These include financial services healthcare and education in public facilities.

 Non-Botswana nationals require work and residence permits to work in Botswana regardless of the duration of presence in Botswana.
 Certain nationalities require entry clearance (visa) prior to travel.
 An employee requires sponsorship from the employer in order to obtain a work permit.

 Botswana has a number of statutory obligations placed on Botswana-based employers of non-Botswana nationals which include the following:

 In addition to the Botswana’s domestic legislation that provides relief from international double taxation, Botswana has entered into double taxation treaties with more than 12 countries/territories to prevent double taxation, and allow co-operation between Botswana and other tax authorities in enforcing their respective tax laws.